 In cooperation with several private sponsors, the “Section des Sciences naturelles, physiques et mathématiques de l’Institut Grand-ducal” since 2010, each year awards a researcher either their complete work or an exceptional discovery in the fields of biology, chemistry, geology, mathematics and physics.
 2018 winner (domain biology) was FNR ATTRACT Fellow Prof Paul Wilmes.

 2019 is the second time the prize will be awarded in the domain chemistry and is called “Prix Paul METZ” in memory of Paul METZ, former CEO of ARBED and president of the “Section des Sciences de l’Institut Grand-ducal” from 1976 to 1983.
 The price is sponsored by the Family of Paul METZ and the “Section des Sciences”.

-For any further information, please contact Professor emeritus Pierre SECK, President of the “Section des Sciences de l’Institut Grand-ducal” (Tel.: +352 46 66 44 6354 or email@example.com)
+Registration is required by sending an email to Professor emeritus Pierre SECK, President of the “Section des Sciences de l’Institut Grand-ducal” email@example.com

 For more information, visit the Institut Grand Ducal website